This article was previously published July 11, 2014, and was updated on April 11, 2022

 Paint is always a good choice for the walls as it can be easily touched up if a pet does put a muddy paw on it.
 If the pet is a cat, avoid textured wallpaper on the walls.
 To a cat, this serves the same function as a scratching post, and wallpaper will soon become torn by their claws.

-In regards to the furniture, the same principle as floors applies.
+In regards to pet friendly furniture, the same principle as floors applies.
 Pets will undoubtedly emulate their human owners and decide their place is on the sofa, but their coats and paws can cause a great deal of damage to fabric upholstery, not to mention the dirt they will leave behind.
 Leather sofas make an excellent choice for homes with pets as they can be wiped clean, and small scratches can be rubbed away with the use of a buffer.
 Alternatively, opt for seating which has removable, washable covers.

 Pet food on show in the kitchen can look unsightly; a recent innovation is to have the kick space beneath kitchen cabinets adapted so that it opens to reveal a sliding shelf that holds the dishes.
 This can then be pushed back and hidden once the pet has finished eating to keep the kitchen tidy.